daktronics/d3d-9211/README.md

 ![Background][demo2]

 ## Design
 The application uses a queue of frames to synchronize texture access between D3D 9 and 11.
-The producer will render to offscreen textures, then place them on a queue for consumption.
-The consumer will read from the queue and render the texture into a D3D11 scene.
+The producer will render to offscreen shared textures, then place them on a queue for consumption.
+The consumer will read a shared texture from the queue and render it within a D3D11 scene.
 It will then place the texture back into a pool so the producer can re-use an allocated texture.

 ![Design][drawing]